The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 Parental rights of access to educational records depend on the student's financial status, either dependent or independent.
 If the adult student is financially independent, parents have no right of access without the student's consent.
 If, however, the student is a financial dependent, a parent/guardian's request for educational records is honored by York College.
-It is the student's responsibility to clarify and document his/her financial status and acknowledge acceptance of the College's disclosure policy upon admission and to update such information via the Records Office.
+It is the student's responsibility to clarify and document his/her financial status and acknowledge acceptance of the College's disclosure policy upon admission and to update such information through the YCPWeb for Parents Proxy Management link.

 Parents or legal guardians of financially dependent students will be notified by the Student Affairs Offices/College officials when their son or daughter has been responsible for a violation of the College's student code of conduct.
 Students and parents are encouraged to discuss these disciplinary matters to assist in the attainment of behavioral improvement.